jonashofer/swisstopo-toolbox/README.md

 ## Known Bugs
 * When switching to Romansh language, an error message is shown because Oblique does not provide a romansh translation file.
 * If there are API errors, the application gets "stuck" and needs to be reloaded.
+* When using the list input via paste or the file upload, the mechanism to identify unique addresses is too basic.
+If more than one result is returned from the api search, it is no longer considered unique.
+However, a full hit of the address (e.g. `input`==`apiResult.address`==`'Mattenstrasse 18'`) should be considered unique despite another similar but longer result (e.g. `apiResult.address`==`'Mattenstrasse 18xyz'`) from the api search.